Child and adolescent psychiatry: Shortage of child and adolescent psychiatrists in the United States

 The demand for child and adolescent psychiatrists continues to far outstrip the supply worldwide.
 There is also a severe maldistribution of child and adolescent psychiatrists, especially in rural and poor, urban areas where access is significantly reduced.
-As of 2016, there are 7991 child and adolescent psychiatrists in the United States.
+As of 2016, there are More recent estimates from AACAP indicate that as of 2024 there are approximately 10,000 practicing child and adolescent psychiatrists in the United States against a demand that continues to exceed supply; the shortage is estimated at more than 8,000 practitioners needed to meet current mental health needs of children and adolescents. child and adolescent psychiatrists in the United States.
 A report by the US Bureau of Health Professions (2000) projected a need by the year 2020 for 12,624 child and adolescent psychiatrists, but a supply of only 8,312.
 In its 1998 report, the Center for Mental Health Services estimated that 9-13% of 9- to 17-year-olds had serious emotional disturbances, and 5-9% had extreme functional impairments.
 In 1999, however, the Surgeon General reported that "there is a dearth of child psychiatrists."
 Only 20% of emotionally disturbed children and adolescents received any mental health treatment, a small percentage of which was performed by child and adolescent psychiatrists.
 Furthermore, the US Bureau of Health Professions projects that the demand for child and adolescent psychiatry services will increase by 100% between 1995 and 2020.
+More recent estimates from AACAP indicate that as of 2024 there are approximately 10,000 practicing child and adolescent psychiatrists in the United States against a demand that continues to exceed supply; the shortage is estimated at more than 8,000 practitioners needed to meet current mental health needs of children and adolescents.